-When travelers research BC, they see a place that boasts the broadest collection of the world’s most remarkable adventure experiences.
+When travellers research BC, they see a place that boasts the broadest collection of the world’s most remarkable adventure experiences.
 They are treated to meticulously curated visual displays that present our province at its very best.
 They see iconic imagery of visitors exploring the crystal-clear waters of the Inside Passage in sea kayaks, or accessing awe-inspiring mountain ranges via helicopters, snowcats, snowmobiles, and skis.

 They see people ski touring from the comfort of remote backcountry mountain lodges and alpine skiing at some of the best resorts in the world.
-They see magnificent wildlife in wild places, fly-fishing in pristine lakes and streams and mountain biking along thousands of kilometres of world-class single track through lush rainforest and flowing grasslands.
+They see magnificent wildlife in wild places, fly-fishing in pristine lakes and streams, and mountain biking along thousands of kilometres of world-class singletrack through lush rainforest and flowing grasslands.

-Adventure Tourism is a cornerstone of BC’s visitor economy
+Adventure Tourism is a cornerstone of BC’s visitor economy.

 Foundational Pillars for Adventure Tourism

 Increasingly, visitors are seeking educational and enriching travel opportunities.
 Adventure tourism is a key means by which local residents and non-resident visitors learn about our province’s diverse ecosystems and natural environment.

 Many businesses are recognized as global leaders in environmental stewardship and social responsibility.
 These businesses help spread awareness of the ways in which their industry can continue to grow while minimizing any negative impact on the communities and landscape in which they operate.
 BLBCA members follow the BC Government’s Tourism Wildlife Viewing Guidelines, are active with BC’s Species-At-Risk program and support many local conservation efforts.

 Adventure tourism facilitates access to the outdoors.
 Being led by a certified guide means that many visitors can safely access areas and experience adventures that they might not be able to do on their own.